-Griffin really and truly seemed to be at the end of her career, but one year later, she booked a concert date at Carnegie Hall and it sold out in a single day.
-Not only has Griffin’s career recovered from the incident since then, but she went the extra step of re-posting the offending bloody head image in November 2020, to no ill effect.
+Griffin really and truly seemed to be at the end of her career, but one year later, she booked a concert date at Carnegie Hall, and it sold out in a single day.
+Not only has Griffin’s career recovered from the incident since then, but she went the extra step of re-posting the offending bloody head image in November 2020 to no ill effect.

 11. Kevin Hart

 In December 2018, actor and comedian Kevin Hart was announced as the host of the 2019 Oscars, a dream gig for any performer if there ever was one.
-Shortly after the announcement, several of his decade-old homophobic jokes and tweets resurfaced, and at first he issued a defiant non-apology that did more harm than good.
+Shortly after the announcement, several of his decade-old homophobic jokes and tweets resurfaced, and at first, he issued a defiant non-apology that did more harm than good.
 He eventually issued an actual, acceptable apology and then stepped down from his hosting duties.

-Despite qualifying as “canceled” for losing work in the wake of the incident, he bounced back almost immediately.
+Despite qualifying as “canceled” for losing work in the wake of the incident, he bounced back immediately.
 He starred in three movies in 2019, including Jumanji: The Next Level, which earned $800 million at the worldwide box office.
 In October 2020, he was announced as the new host of the Muscular Dystrophy Association Telethon, a post previously held by Jerry Lewis.
 We can’t wait to hear him sing “You’ll Never Walk Alone” at the end.

 12. Nick Cannon

-Comedian, musician, and actor Nick Cannon has had a wildly successful career for over 20 years, and his public image is as upbeat and wholesome as it gets.
+Comedian, musician and actor Nick Cannon has had a wildly successful career for over 20 years, and his public image is as upbeat and wholesome as it gets.
 For this reason, it was surprising to learn that he had made comments deemed anti-Semitic on his podcast in 2020.
 ViacomCBS, the parent company of MTV and TeenNick, terminated its relationship with him, saying that “an episode of his podcast ‘Cannon’s Class’ on YouTube… promoted hateful speech and spread anti-Semitic conspiracy theories.”

 13. Laura Dern

-Laura Dern has had a long career as an actor stretching back to the 1980s, but the response by some to a role that she took in 1997 nearly sidelined her.
+Laura Dern has had a long career as an actor stretching back to the 1980s, but some responded to a role that she took in 1997 nearly sidelined her.
 In a 2019 interview with New York magazine, she revealed that after appearing on the show “Ellen” as star Ellen DeGeneres’ love interest, she not only began to lose acting work, but her life may have been in danger while they filmed the episode.

 “We all spent the next couple of years really struggling in work and safety,” she said.
-“It was the only time I ever experienced having to have full security detail.”
-Despite facing the possible cancellation of both her career and her life, Dern endured and is still acting today.
+“It was the only time I ever experienced having to have a full security detail.”
+Despite facing the possible cancellation of both her career and life, Dern endured and is still acting today.
 In fact, she’ll be returning to the blockbuster Jurassic Park franchise for its next installment, Jurassic World: Dominion, which was pushed back from its original 2021 release date to 2022.